George Leake: Career

 In September 1886, Leake was appointed acting Attorney-General, and was subsequently nominated to the colony's Legislative Council.
 He remained in the position until December.
 On 28 November 1890, Leake was elected unopposed to the Legislative Assembly seat of Roebourne.
 He was offered a position in John Forrest's ministry, but declined, and resigned shortly afterwards on 30 December 1890 to avoid forfeiting his position as Crown Solicitor.
 He became a Queen's Counsel in 1898.

 On 23 June 1894, Leake was elected as Legislative Assembly member for Albany, and in the following year became Leader of the Opposition.
 He was an enthusiastic proponent of federation and was president of the Federation League.
 In 1897 he was chosen as a Western Australian delegate to the Federal Convention, and attended meetings in Adelaide, Sydney and Melbourne.

 On 2 August 1900, Leake resigned his seat for business reasons, and travelled to Europe.
 After his return, he was elected to the Legislative Assembly as member for West Perth on 24 April 1901.
-No party won clear support in that election, and the incumbent premier George Throssell resigned office before parliament met, rather than test his support.
+No group won clear support in that election, and the incumbent premier George Throssell resigned office before parliament met, rather than test his support.
 Leader of the Opposition Frederick Illingworth was then invited to form a government, but could not do so because Leake refused to serve under him and some other members refused to serve without Leake.
 Eventually it was agreed that Leake would become premier, and Illingworth would be treasurer and colonial secretary.
 Leake became Premier and Attorney-General on 27 May.
 Although he had been an ardent Federationist, as Premier he vehemently repudiated the tariff policy planned by the new Commonwealth: "the tariff that had been placed before them by the Federal Ministry was ... an all round protectionist tarff ...
 Victoria under the circumstances of the Federal tariff would be able to trade where she liked in Australia, while all the states would only be able to trade with Victoria".

 Leake's government did not have the support of the majority of parliament, but it was allowed to govern for five months until finally being defeated in November.
 Alf Morgans then formed a government, but in the subsequent ministerial by-election, supporters of Leake stood against Morgans' new cabinet, and three of the six new ministers were defeated.
 Morgans then resigned and Leake returned as Premier and Attorney-General on 23 December 1901, this time with much clearer support.